demigod-ares/Microgrid-Basics-GAMS-codes/README.md

 I hope you are having a good time, and you might need some help with this.
 The folling are the codes from the Springer publication...
- Soroudi, Alireza - Power system optimization modeling (GAMS)
+ Soroudi, Alireza - Power system optimization modeling (GAMS) I have debugged the codes improved the results and further I have added new codes.

  So enjoy GAMS!
 All the best to you.